Are you in the market for a new, reasonably priced office chair? Do you consider yourself to be a bit of a do-it-yourselfer?

 Further, the tri-color approach doesn’t do the chair any favors.
 The leather is a deep, rich brown, which is nice, but it’s paired with stubby black nylon armrests (not padded and not ergonomic, but oddly enough, slightly height adjustable), with a sturdy aluminum base.

-We like the aluminum base and would have preferred un-patterned leather, with upholstered armrests so that they matched the chair.
-We’re also not clear on why this model doesn’t have a higher maximum supported weight limit, given the presence of a more rugged base.
+We like the aluminum base and would have preferred unpatterned leather with upholstered armrests that matched the chair.
+Given the presence of a more rugged base, we’re also not clear on why this model doesn’t have a higher maximum supported weight limit.

-Unfortunately, the only ergonomic features you’ll find here is decent lumbar support and something that almost resembles a waterfall-style seat.
-In our book, it doesn’t quite qualify for the title, but it’s probably close enough that it will provide your legs with some benefits when it comes to helping with circulation.
+Unfortunately, the only ergonomic features you’ll find here are decent lumbar support and something that almost resembles a waterfall-style seat.
+In our book, it doesn’t quite qualify for the title, but it’s probably close enough that it will benefit your legs when it comes to helping with circulation.

-We can’t say we recommend this model.
-There are better options available that don’t cost much more money.
+We can’t recommend this model.
+Better options are available that cost less.

 Viva1139L1 Swivel Office Chair

-This is an incredibly strong low-end model that has a lot going for it.
-Generous amounts of padding, well implemented lumbar support, head, and neck support, and ergonomic, padded armrests, paired with a waterfall-style seat.
+This is an incredibly strong low-end model with a lot going for it: generous padding, well-implemented lumbar, head, and neck support, and ergonomic, padded armrests paired with a waterfall-style seat.
 Of course, none of the ergonomic features are adjustable in any way, but for the price, that’s hardly a surprise.

-It’s not a flashy, showy chair, and it’s only offered in basic black, but those things work to its advantage, making it able to blend in seamlessly with almost any home décor scheme.
+It’s not a flashy, showy chair, and it’s only offered in basic black, but those things work to its advantage, making it blend seamlessly with almost any home décor scheme.

 The height adjustment range and 250-pound weight limit are relatively well paired, although again, we’d love to have seen even a modest increase here, given that the maximum seat height is just north of 22,” which is in tall user territory.